Maria Cristina Didero: Curation

 In 2024 she curated the inaugural Tohoku edition of the Craft x Tech initiative at Kudan House in Tokyo.'
 The initiative pairs international artists and designers with Japanese master craftspeople and "aims to fuse Japan’s traditional crafts heritage with progressive technology, with the goal of helping endangered artisan techniques survive and thrive in modern times."
 Didero described the initiative as "a testament to the limitless possibilities that arise when traditional craftsmanship meets modern technology."
 Craft x Tech was subsequently exhibited at Design Miami, and during the London Design Festival in the Victoria and Albert museum.

 Reflecting on the "Golden Age" theme of her Art Basel / Design Miami curatorial debut, she is quoted as saying, "It’s aspirational, a wish and a direct invitation for us to communally consider how we could live more harmoniously with each other and Planet Earth.
 At the core of the theme is the idea that periods of crisis are followed by periods of great revival and progress.
 I hope that it taps into an optimism within the society at large.
 The answers to our current challenges lie in innovation within the arts, design, and, technology and respect for people’s work and lives."

+In 2026 Diderot curated international exhibitions such as, 1 to a Million Design Stories at the National Museum of Oman (with the ADI Design Museum), Craft x Tech Tokai Project in Japan (with Hideki Yoshimoto), and Gaetano Pesce: Drawing Life (with Francesca Molteni) at the Center for Openness and Dialogue in Tirana, Albania.

+Writing and other activities

 Didero is a prolific writer who has covered topics ranging from disability and resilience; the Radical Italian design movement; contemporary design practice and sustainability; to "how an object comes to be and the creators behind these as storytellers, instead of just the object itself".
 She has written for Domus magazine and was editor-at-large at ICON Design from 2018 to 2020 She has been the Italian editor for Wallpaper* magazine since 2021.
+She has written or contributed to a number of books on design and other subjects.